-In this paper, we develop and apply a simple methodology to estimate the expected intertemporal marginal rate of substitution (hereafter "EMRS").
+In this paper, we develop and apply a simple methodology to estimate the shadow riskfree rate or expected intertemporal marginal rate of substitution (hereafter "EMRS").
 We do this for two reasons.
 First, it is of intrinsic interest.
-Second, when different series for the EMRS are estimated for different markets, comparing these estimates provides a natural yet powerful test for integration between markets.
+Second, when different series for the EMRS are estimated for different markets, comparing these estimates provides a natural test for integration between markets.
 Our method is novel in that it exploits information in asset-idiosyncratic shocks.

 While the primary objective of this paper is methodological, we illustrate our technique by applying it to monthly and daily data covering firms from large American and Canadian stock exchanges.
-Our method delivers plausible EMRS estimates with considerable precision.
+Our method delivers EMRS estimates with precision and striking volatility.
 Estimates from different markets can be distinguished from each other and from the Treasury bill equivalent.